Lumos-1: On Autoregressive Video Generation with Discrete Diffusion from a Unified Model Perspective: Experiments

 \textbf{Image-to-video generation.} Thanks to the autoregressive nature of \method, we can perform image-to-video generation by specifying the first frame, although we did not specifically train on this task.
 Results are listed in~\cref{tab:i2v_vbench}. \method outperforms the popular VideoCrafter-I2V model and is on par with the leading COSMOS-Video2World model, which uses substantially more data (100M$>$10M) and training resources (10000 H100s$>$48 H20s), demonstrating the promising performance of \method.

 \textbf{Text-to-video generation.} We list the comparison in~\cref{tab:t2v_vbench}.
-Although we utilize discrete tokenizers, \method can still be on par with diffusion models like OpenSoraPlan even if we do not rely on a heavy pretrained text encoder.
-Due to the autoregressive generation nature, the video quality can be ensured by first frame quality, enabling \method to excel in object-centric metrics (object class and color).
+Although \method utilizes discrete tokenizers and does not rely on a heavy pretrained text encoder, it can still be on par with diffusion models like OpenSoraPlan.
+Due to the autoregressive nature, the video quality can be ensured by first frame quality, enabling \method to excel in object-centric metrics (object class and color).